 ASYNCHRONOUS with OPTIONAL LIVE ELEMENTS

-Please note that this is a rigorous workshop with assignments or exercises due each day.
+Readings will include poems by Wislawa Szymborska, Jean Follain, Jean Valentine, Fernando Pessoa, Patrick Rosal, Aracelis Girmay, and others.
+Please note that this is a rigorous workshop with assignments or exercises due every other day.
 Participants will be expected to generate work while also devoting time to giving feedback to their peers.